Español

 For others, MCC may never go away completely.
 Some people may get regular treatment with radiation therapy, chemotherapy, immunotherapy, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.

-Even if you have completed treatment, your doctors will still want to watch you closely.
-It’s very important to keep all follow-up appointments.
+Whether or not you have completed treatment, your doctors will want to watch you closely.
+It’s very important to go to all follow-up appointments.
 During these visits, your doctors will ask if you are having any problems.
 They may also examine you and order lab tests or imaging tests to look for signs of cancer or treatment side effects.

 Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

-A typical follow-up schedule for MCC might include physical exams, with complete skin and lymph node exams, every 3 to 6 months for the first 3 years, and then every 6 or 12 months after that.
-Some doctors might also recommend imaging tests such as PET/CT scans, especially for people who are at higher risk of the MCC returning (such as those who had a large tumor or more advanced disease).
+A typical follow-up schedule for Merkel cell cancer might include physical exams, with complete skin and lymph node exams, every 3 to 6 months for the first few years after treatment, and then every 6 to 12 months after that.
+Some doctors might also recommend imaging tests such as PET/CT scans, especially for people who are at higher risk of the cancer returning (such as those who had a large tumor or more advanced disease).

-It’s also important for you to regularly examine your skin and lymph nodes.
-Most doctors recommend this at least monthly.
+It’s also important for you to examine your skin and lymph nodes.
+Most doctors recommend doing this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
-You should also report any new symptoms (for example, pain, cough, fatigue, or loss of appetite) that don't go away.
+You should also report any new symptoms (such as pain, cough, fatigue, or loss of appetite) that don't go away.
 If MCC comes back, it's usually within the first couple of years after treatment, but it can sometimes come back many years later.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: